lally/org-issue-sync/README.md

 -------
 * Separate the org-mode I/O core from the issues system
 * Re-arch the config file system to support reload
-* Let this importer work as a recurring automatic service, either autolaunched or
+* Let this importer work as a recurring automatic service, either autolaunched or in some loop.